EnterpriseDB/repmgr/README.md

-A dedicated system user for `repmgr` is *not* required; as many `repmgr` and `repmgrd` actions require direct access to the PostgreSQL data directory, it is usually executed by the `postgres` user.
+A dedicated system user for `repmgr` is *not* required; as many `repmgr` and `repmgrd` actions require direct access to the PostgreSQL data directory, it should executed by the `postgres` user.

 Additionally, we recommend installing `rsync` and enabling passwordless `ssh` connectivity between all servers in the replication cluster.